tamazzza/rpemotes/README.md

 * Add `ensure rpemotes` to your `server.cfg`

-* Download the latest recommended artifacts [for Windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/) or [for Linux](https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master/)

-* [Enforce gamebuild to latest build](https://forum.cfx.re/t/tutorial-forcing-gamebuild-to-casino-cayo-perico-or-tuners-update/4784977) for all emotes and props to work as intended.

 **Onesync Infinity is required for the particle effects to work as intended** This can be done via txadmin or your localhost .bat file.**

 For localhost servers, comment out onesync from your server.cfg and add the following to your `.bat` file: